Shuffle10/CaffeineCall/README.md

 ### BrewTech - Raspberry Pi Final Project

 Caffeine Call is a web-controlled smart coffee maker with an alarm system, designed to brew coffee at a scheduled time with user-defined coffee and creamer amounts.
-This project was built using Flask, Raspberry Pi GPIO, and a touchscreen GUI.
+This project was built using React, Flask,and Raspberry Pi GPIO.
 It automates the entire brewing process, from dispensing ingredients to notifying the user when the coffee is ready.

 ---